grafana/agent/docs/sources/static/configuration/_index.md

 ## Reloading (beta)

 The configuration file can be reloaded at runtime.
-Read the [API documentation][api] for more information.
+Read the [API documentation](ref:api) for more information.

 This functionality is in beta, and may have issues.
 Please open GitHub issues for any problems you encounter.